bitrise-io/devcenter/README.md

 ## API docs - edit the `.gg` files!!

-API responses and the whole `.md` files are auto-generate;
+API responses and the whole `.md` files are auto-generated;
 please edit the `.md.gg` template files instead of editing the `.md` directly!

 To add a new endpoint documentation section: